Our goal is to share information and products that are truly helpful to renters.

 Pros: Mvelopes helps you visualize where your money is going and encourages you to cut down on extra spending and set aside savings.
 There are three versions available, so you can choose how much you want to pay for various premium features.

 Cons: After the 30-day trial, it’s $6/month for the basic version, up to $59/month for the complete version.
-This makes Mvelopes the most expensive of the budgeting apps.
+This makes Mvelopes the most expensive of the budget apps.

 App Store: #/5, Google Play: 4.5/5